Prayer for Family: Protection, Unity & Blessing

 Whether you’re praying for a thriving marriage that needs maintenance, a prodigal child who needs breakthrough, elderly parents who need comfort, or simply the daily rhythms of a busy household, Scripture provides promises, templates, and encouragement.

-Your prayers matter more than you know.
+Your prayers for family matter more than you know.
 That intercession you whisper over your sleeping child, that desperate petition for your struggling teenager, that tearful cry for your marriage—God hears them all, and He’s faithful.

-So take Joshua’s ancient declaration as your own today: “As for me and my house, we will serve the Lord.”
-And may your household become a testimony of prayer’s transforming power.
+“As for me and my house, we will serve the Lord.”